itslab-kyushu/youtube-comment-scraper/README.md

 Scraping a given Youtube page and return a set of comments.

 - Args:
-  - url: URL of the target page.
+  - url: URL of the target page or video ID.
 - Returns:
  Promise object.
 Use "then" to recieve results.